Unavoidable structures in infinite tournaments: Countably-infinite oriented graphs

-The following lemma can essentially be found in \cite[2.15.1]{F} (we give the more general statement later as Lemma \ref{lem:order_general}).
-However, since this special case is likely folklore and the proof is straightforward, we give it here.
+The following lemma can essentially be found in \cite[2.15.1]{F} (we give the more general statement later as Observation \ref{obs:u3u4} and Proposition \ref{prop:MP}).
+However, since the proof of this special case is straightforward, we give it here.